curtispoi/Week-17-Books/README.md

-## Library Catalog
+## Books Catalog
 ##### Title:
-  Library Catalog
+  Books Catalog
 ### Description:
-  This project uses react and JSON to present a library catalog of coding books
+  This project uses react and JSON to present a catalog of coding books

 ##### How to Run:
   download repository and launch server from directory